forseti-security/forseti-security/_docs/_latest/configure/scanner/descriptions.md

 ## KMS scanner

-Regularly rotating keys is a security best practice to ensure your system is prepared if a key is leaked and to prevent use of key version that is compromised.
+Regularly rotating keys is a security best practice as it ensures your system is prepared if a key is leaked and to prevent use of key version that is compromised.
 You can configure the KMS scanner to alert if the enabled cryptographic keys in the organization are not rotated within the